-The study identified 814 companies and agencies involved in National Grid's 2013 energy efficiency programs, 78% of which were located in Rhode Island.
-The companies identified include those whose employees are counted in the FTE analysis, as well as additional companies who assisted customers to secure equipment rebates, for example through the New Construction or High Efficiency HVAC programs.
-A full list of companies involved in the 2013 Rhode Island energy efficiency programs is included at the end of this report.
+The study identified 899 companies and agencies involved in National Grid's Rhode Island programs, 77% of which were located in Rhode Island.
+The companies identified include those whose employees are counted in the FTE analysis, as well as additional companies who assisted customers to secure equipment rebates, for example through New Construction or High Efficiency HVAC programs.
+A full list of companies involved in the 2014 Rhode Island energy efficiency programs is included at the end of this report.

-These findings confirm that job creation is an additional significant benefit that National Grid's investment in energy efficiency has contributed to Rhode Island's economy and to business owners and their employees that participate in and deliver these programs.
+These findings confirm that job creation is an additional significant benefit that National Grid's investment in energy efficiency has contributed to Rhode Island's economy and to business owners and their employees that participate in and deliver these programs and services.
 One FTE equals 1,760 work hours, or the total of one person working 8 hours a day for 220 work days in an average year.
-Since a "full-time equivalent" employee often represents the labor of more than one person over the course of a year, the number of individual workers employed as result of Rhode Island energy efficiency programs funded by National Grid is far larger than the total of FTEs.
+Because a "full-time equivalent" employee often represents the labors of more than one person over the course of a year, the number of individual workers employed as result of Rhode Island energy efficiency programs funded by National Grid is far larger that the total of FTEs.